South Vietnamese đồng

-The đồng (銅) was the currency of South Vietnam from 1953 to 2 May 1978.
+The đồng (銅), also called the piastre, was the currency of South Vietnam from 1953 to 2 May 1978.
 It was subdivided into 100 xu, also written su.

 First đồng, 1953 to 1975

 History

-In 1953, the Vietnam branch of the Institut d'Emission des Etats du Cambodge, du Laos et du Vietnam issued notes dual denominated in piastre and đồng.
+In 1953, the Vietnam branch of the Institut d'Émission des États du Cambodge, du Laos et du Viet-nam issued notes dual denominated in piastre and đồng.
 At the same time, the two other branches of the Bank made similar issues with the riel in Cambodia and the kip in Laos.
 The đồng circulated in those parts of Vietnam not under the control of the Communist forces, which by 1954 coincided with South Vietnam.
 Coins denominated in su were also introduced in 1953.
 In 1955, an independent issue of đồng banknotes was produced by the National Bank of Vietnam.

 Coins

 In 1953, 10, 20 and 50 su coins were introduced.
 In 1960, 1 đồng were added, followed by 10 đồng in 1964, 5 đồng in 1966 and 20 đồng in 1968.
 50 đồng were minted dated 1975 but they were never shipped to Vietnam due to the fall of the South Vietnamese government.
 It is reported that all but a few examples were "disposed of as scrap metal" and the coin is very rare.

 The coins issued can be roughly classified into five series: